How does Flipping properties work?

 How do you make money from flipping a property?

-However, there are a lot of costs and fees involved that you need to factor in and a few variables that might not work as you wish.
+However, you need to factor in many costs and fees and a few variables that might not work as you wish.

-It would be best if you had a keen eye on what a house could sell for in a particular location.
-It is of no use buying a three-bed semi for £150,000 if £20,000 spent doing it up Is not going to increase its value any more than the £20,000 spent.
+It would be best to have a keen eye on what a house could sell for in a particular location.
+It is of no use buying a three-bedroom semi for £150,000 if £20,000 spent doing it up will not increase its value any more than the £20,000 spent.

-On the other hand the desirability of the location and the reason why properties that are perfect for flipping are so few and far between.
+On the other hand, the desirability of the location is why properties that are perfect for flipping are so few and far between.

 What are the risks and rewards of flipping a property?

-Any house purchase does involve an element of risk, more so if you intend to flip the house.
+Any house purchase involves risk, especially if you intend to flip the house.
 Flipping a house is risky because you are attempting to leverage healthy profit quickly.
 Financial and time factors are a challenging combination when so much is out of your control.

 How to Flip a House with No Money?

 Flipping houses without money will involve using other people’s money.
-A lender offers a loan for you to purchase the property, you repay them the initial loan amount plus interest.
-However, UK banks and lenders rarely offer funding to cover both the property and refurbishment costs too.
+For example, a lender offers a loan for you to purchase the property, and you repay them the initial loan amount plus interest.
+However, UK banks and lenders rarely offer funding to cover both the property and refurbishment costs.

 How to improve the value of a property before flipping